joanpadolina/web-app-from-scratch-1920/README.md

-# Who is hungry?
+# Storytime

-The Meal Db
+New York times

-In this course I'm fetiching ingredients from [MealDB](https://www.themealdb.com/).
+In this project I'm fetching stories from [The NewYorkTimes](https://developer.nytimes.com/).
+The main focus are the top stories posten on Facebook.

 ## Goal

 1. Fetch data
 1. Render data to HTML and style it with CSS
-1. Filter recipes
+1. Filter on categorie
-1. Search for specific recipe
+1. Read full story
 1. (extra time) Add to local storage

 ## Clone project